ilshad/ice.control/src/ice/control/doc/README.rst

 include root configuration file to use entire functionality of the package.

-IMPORTANT NOTE: use Mozilla Firefox (Google Chrome also supported but possible bugs in UI, please report them).
+IMPORTANT NOTE: use Mozilla Firefox (Google Chrome also supported now, but still possible bugs in UI.
+Please report.)

 Getting started
 ---------------